top of page

 Having your own motorcycle is certainly the best option, the roads around the island are too narrow for a vehicle, and this way you can explore the many undiscovered beaches.
 Only one side of the island is accessible to the public.
 The opposite side of the island has been serving as a military base for a long time, and access to that area is strictly prohibited.

-To discover Bai Ong beach, head in the opposite direction from Bai Lang and explore the roads around the Island.
-This secluded spot features a small beachfront cemetery, ancient statues, and lovely palm trees.
-Indulge in the freshest seafood, barbecued for you to enjoy while you unwind on the sand in this unique oasis.
+To find Bai Ong beach, travel in the opposite direction of Bai Lang and navigate the island's roads.
+This hidden gem includes a small cemetery by the beach, old statues, and beautiful palm trees.
+Savor the freshest seafood, grilled for your pleasure as you relax on the sand in this distinctive haven.

 A ride down to the island's two incredible shrines was a great experience and a must do when visiting Cham.